| Title: | Statistical Functions for the Delaporte Distribution |

 returned as the quantile.
 While this procedure is accurate, for sufficiently

-it can take a very long time.
+large , or it can take a very long time.

-Therefore, when dealing with singleton parameters,
+Therefore, when dealing with singleton parameters, exact = FALSE can be

 passed to take advantage of the Delaporte's definition as a counting